Do Scammers Have Remote Access To Your Computer? Do This!

 3. Use antivirus software to uncover malware on your device

 You’ll need help eliminating the harmful programs that fraudsters remotely install onto your device.
 This can’t be done manually.
-Instead, a trustworthy antivirus software program like Aura’s can identify, isolate, and neutralize malicious viruses.
+Instead, a trustworthy anti-malware or antivirus software program like Aura’s can identify, isolate, and neutralize malicious viruses.

 Here’s what to do: